eostermueller/load-test-in-a-box/README.md

 # How it Works
 Via the uber jar's UI at http://localhost:8675 you can
 * Select which code runs under load - your selection is processed instantaneously, making for easy performance comparisons.
-* View a menu of available code....and the menu consists of all code with a particular java annotation
+* View a menu of available code....and the menu consists of all code in the SUT with a particular java annotation
 * Launch monitoring, provided by glowroot.org, or just use jdk tools like jstack, jmap, jstat, jcmd, etc...
 * Follow sample performance curriculum and interact with sample performance code.
 For example:  "Click here to run this code, click there to run that code." -- (this is called 'click-to-fail').
 * Curriculum is delivered via markdown that you can change/enhance.